-Join Garrick Chow for an in-depth discussion in this video Finding and adding album artwork, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Finding and adding album artwork, part of Learning iTunes 12.

 - One feature of digital music files…that's not essential but that most people almost demand…is the ability to associate an album's artwork…with a music file.…When digital music players like iTunes…and portable players like the Ipod…were first becoming popular,…many people bemoaned the loss of…the ability to sit and look at the album's cover…while listening to the music.…So it only makes sense that Apple includes…the feature in iTunes to add album artwork…to your music files.…If you purchase your music from the iTunes Store…you don't have to worry about this…since album artwork is always included…in those files you purchase.…